nishant-/microservice-jms-example/README.md

 1. Apache ActiveMQ Broker
 2. MongoDB

-producer microservice will send a messaghttp://localhost:8121/all/e to a JMS Q. consumer microservice listens for messages on the queue, as soon as it is available, receives it, and, stores it in a mongodb database.
+producer microservice will send a messag to a JMS Queue. consumer microservice listens for messages on the queue, as soon as it is available, receives it, and, stores its contents in a mongodb database.

 producer runs on port 8120 and consumer on 8121.